 We are extending the deadline to the June 21st.
 In the past, we’ve received 50+ strong applications, and this time will likely be competitive as well.
 We will select participants based on a work sample, application form and a short video introduction.
-We expect to notify the applicants by June 25th.
+We expect to notify the applicants by the end of June.
 Participants are expected to plan their travel and we do our best to help find accommodation.

 Feel free to reach out to us if you have questions about the school: firstname.lastname@example.org